Let no call go unanswered. Attributed to KC9USC.

 Listen to This Weeks Classic RAIN Hamcast

-This is the RAIN Hamcast Podcast #111, posted 03-23-24.
-Voiced by Will Rogers/K5WLR.
+This is RAIN Hamcast Podcast #112 for April 6, 2024, introduced by Will Rogers, K5WLR.

-©1985-2024, RAIN, the Radio Amateur Information Network.
-All rights reserved.
+Copyright 1985-2024 RAIN, All rights reserved.

 Today all production costs are out of pocket including the Internet costs, and the website you are reading this on.
 No one connected with RAIN, the Radio Amateur Information Network, receives compensation from or for his/her efforts, and that includes Hap Holly/KC9RP, who was Founder/Producer of the RAIN Report from 1990-2019; and the RAIN Hamcast Podcast since 2019. hap recorded the Dayton Hamvention forums annually with help from long-time friend and the man behind the 160 Meter Gateway Radio Newsletter, Vern Jackson/WA0RCR.
 The RAIN Report archive consists of many excerpts from those Hamvention forum recordings.
 And the Classic RAIN Ham Cast features previously unreleased ham programming by Hap, who spends some 5 hours producing the biweekly Classic RAIN Ham Cast.
 Now in the spirit of full disclosure: For a few of the last years of the RAIN Report DARA (the Dayton Amateur Radio Assoc.)
 And NSRC (the North Shore Radio Club (Highland Park, IL) helped subsidize RAIN.
 There is no such funding today.
 Having said that, the Radio Amateur Information Network is not a tax deductible or tax exempt organization.
 Hope you can help.